openrport/openrport/docs/README.md

 ## Build and installation
 ### Binaries
-We provide pre-complided binaries.
+We provide pre-compiled binaries.
 You can download them [here](https://github.com/cloudradar-monitoring/rport/releases).
 ### From source
 1) Build from source (Linux or Mac OS/X):
     ```bash